annaphp/spring_notes/spring_review_answers.md

 - static query(named)

 What is @NamedQuery, where do we place it?
-- @NamedQuery is an annotation that is used to define a static query, it is planced on the entity class to which this query pertains
+- @NamedQuery is an annotation that is used to define a static query, it is placed on the entity class to which this query pertains

 What is native query?
 - queries that are defined in the repository and created using SQL

-name 2 types of parameters in JPQL, what simbols each one uses?
+name 2 types of parameters in JPQL, what symbols each one uses?
 - Named parameters (:name)
 	public Country getCountryByName(EntityManager em, String name) {
 	    TypedQuery<Country> query = em.createQuery(